mkieffer1107/course-scheduler/README.md

 ## Data Sources

-## Data Sources

-The following resources are utilized in this project to provide comprehensive information on course offerings, requirements, and catalogs:
+The following resources were referenced in this project:

 | Resource | Description | Link |
 |----------|-------------|------|